 Maryland workers’ compensation law is very paternalistic.
 They act like your parents and won’t let you make your own decisions.
 They must review and approve the settlement agreement before it is binding.
 You do NOT necessarily have control over your settlement.

-However, because I have been doing this for a long time, and know what the Maryland Workers’ Compensation Commission needs to approve an agreement, your agreement will probably be approved.
-I wouldn’t be making this agreement if I thought it wouldn’t meet the approval process.
-That would be a waste of my time, and make me look bad in front of the Commissioners.
+However, the attorneys at Southern Maryland Law have been doing this for a long time, and know what the Maryland Workers’ Compensation Commission needs to approve an agreement.
+We wouldn’t be making this agreement if we thought it wouldn’t meet the approval process.
+That would be a waste of my time, and make our firm look bad in front of the Commissioners.